 Nicoló Conti, Professor, Unitelma Sapienza University, Rome (2022-2023)

-Pieter de Wilde, Professor, Norwegian University of Science and Technology at Trondheim (2021)
+Pieter de Wilde, Norwegian University of Science and Technology, Trondheim (Nov 2021)

 Transnational ERC Associates